 At least until the Brutal Bonus Level, which is suddenly able to reduce level-capped characters to fine paste.

-Love to Hate: Valter is just to hilariously and unrepetently evil.
+Love to Hate: Valter and Riev are just to hilariously and unrepetently evil.

 And then there's Joshua, Handsome Lech who's too busy losing all his money even if he rigs a game to be malicious, or cheating in order to keep from killing a nun, and also he's the long-lost prince of Jehanna.
 Those Jehannans, huh?

 Memetic Molester: Valter.
 Admittedly, it's not that much of a stretch as he's far too happy to track the twins down.
-Also, Gheb.
+Also, Gheb, who isn't exactly a stretch either, given his dialogue with Tana.

 Memetic Badass: Gheb is invincible, and the "Gheb" one fights as a boss is actually his loser twin brother Gleb.
 If the actual Gheb were used, the game would be impossible.